Feo's Stuff HORROR / THRILLER

 and Haru Nakajima as Godzilla

-The oldest living Godzilla site in existence
+The oldest Godzilla website in existence

 BARRY'S TEMPLE OF GODZILLA